gigapay/Documentation/source/includes/_employees.md

     "created_at": "2019-05-22T10:32:36.118753Z",
     "notified_at": null,
     "claimed_at": null,
-    "verified_at": null
+    "verified_at": null,
+    "invitation_code": "A1B2C3D4"
 }
 ```

 This endpoint registers an Employee.
+The employee will be notified with a invitation code which can be used to create a
+magic link to claim the employee.

 ### HTTP Request